catpea/catpea-project/database/furkies-purrkies/poem-1817/index.md

 Finally,
 we get to the wrist wallet.

-In great part, so quickly,
-as to avoid the uncomfortable subject of squats in a string bikini.

-Which is something you definitely need to get used to wearing, as it is, apparently, what bodybuilders do.

-I am currently 2/3rds way there, having abandoned standard uniform, and jumped into a wrrestling singlet, that, just like the string bikini has no pockets.

 The huge deal about the elastic, washable, wrist wallet, is that it can go over your water-bottle.